🖤 SOURCES AND ACKNOWLEDGEMENTS 🖤

-Mule & Magpie is rooted in field notes, folklore, regional history, seasonal observation, music, memory, and time spent wandering the foothills, mesas, forests, prairie, and mountain towns of Colorado and the American West.
+Mule & Magpie is rooted in field notes, photography, seasonal observation, folklore, regional history, memory, and time spent exploring the prairies, mesas, foothills, forests, and historic towns and sites of Colorado and the American West.

-The illustrations, writings, and photographs shared here are shaped by many sources: historical archives, oral histories, botanical guides, museums, songs, local legends, libraries, conversations, old photographs, ranger talks, handwritten notes, weathered gravestones, roadside markers, and countless hours spent outdoors observing the changing seasons.
+The illustrations, photographs, and writings shared here are shaped by many sources: botanical guides, historical archives, oral histories, museums, libraries, local legends, conversations, ranger-led talks, old photographs, and years of my own research and field observation.

 While many pieces are imaginative or interpretive, I care deeply about honoring the people, plants, places, and histories that inspire them.
 I continue learning as this project grows.